DavidVentura/PicoPico/README.md

     * Lua: ~9ms / frame
     * Copying backbuffer to screen (`uint8_t`): ~12ms / frame

+* Display on 2nd core: 10ms / frame; of which:
+    * Lua: ~9ms / frame
+    * ~Copying backbuffer to screen~ happens "for free" in the other core

 Immediate TODO:

 * ~Get basic rendering on the Pico~